Jaculabilis/icecast.nix/README.md

 Note also that the default value for `listen.address` has changed to `127.0.0.1`, so it must be explicitly set to a publicly-accessible address to expose the service.

+## Demo

-For an example of using this module, see the configuration in [demo.nix](./demo.nix), which can also be launched via `nixos-shell`.
+For an example of using this module, see the configuration in [demo.nix](./demo.nix), which can also be launched via `nixos-shell --flake .#demo`.

+For an example of using [Liquidsoap](https://www.liquidsoap.info/doc-2.2.5/) to stream audio to the Icecast server, see the source defined in `source.nix`, which can be run as `nix run .#demo-source`.